-This measure tracks progress of fleet usage compared to department thresholds based on annual mileage over the life of the equipment.
-The measure also tracks fuel efficiency for the five vehicle classes representing the majority of fleet expenditures and miles driven.
+This measure tracks levels of under- and over-utilized fleet along with fuel efficiency for the five vehicle classes representing the majority of fleet expenditures and miles driven.

-Data reflects performance for the vehicle based on its age.
-Ideal fleet usage falls within 75 to 125 percent of the vehicle's threshold.
+Data reflects performance during the previous 12 months.
+Ideal fleet utilization falls within 75 to 125 percent of the vehicle's threshold.
 For example, a passenger car has a threshold of 15,000 miles per year.
-If a car is three years old, the mileage should be between 33,750 to 56,250 miles.
-The fleet threshold analysis graphs are updated in January and July.
+An underutilized passenger car is used less than 75 percent of 15,000 miles, or 11,250 miles.
+An over utilized passenger car is used more than 18,750 miles, and a utilized passenger car is used between 11,250 to 18,750 miles.
 This measure also reports MoDOT's total fuel consumed and shows how fleet choices can affect fuel economy.
 The fuel data is collected in the statewide financial system.
-Mileage data is obtained from the FASTER fleet management system.financial system.
 Mileage data is obtained from the FASTER fleet management system.

-Fleet utilization and fuel efficiency-6j
+Fleet utilization and fuel efficiency-6i